maykinmedia/open-archiefbeheer/backend/docs/developers/setup-local-env.rst

    .. note::

-      This is a time-consuming process:
+      This is a time-consuming process, depending on how many zaken there are in Open Zaak.

-      - ~30–60 minutes **without** a local Open Zaak instance
+      - ~2 h with about 10000 zaken
-      - ~1–2 minutes **with** a local Open Zaak instance
+      - <1 min with about 100 zaken

    .. important::

       For this to work, the services need to be set up correctly.
-You can either do this manually, or follow the instructions to :ref:`start a local Open Zaak instance <open-zaak-section>`.
+You can either do this manually in the admin, or load the fixture provided in the instructions to :ref:`start a local Open Zaak instance <open-zaak-section>`.

    To load the data, run: